whot/evemu-devices/README.md

 --------------
 All devices need a device description format.

-   sudo evemu-device /dev/input/event0 > device-name.desc
+   sudo evemu-describe /dev/input/event0 > device-name.desc

 The below describes what event recordings will likely be useful in debugging your device.
 Substitute NAME with the name of your device.